-When an alarm is triggered at a remote site, or something unusual is detected by CTTV, a signal is sent via the PSTN phone line to a 24/7 monitored alarm receiving centre.
+When an alarm is triggered at a remote site, or something unusual is detected by CCTV, a signal is sent via the PSTN phone line to a 24/7 monitored alarm receiving centre.

-Soon, these alert systems will need to be upgraded because the PSTN is to be switched off.
+Soon, these alert systems will need to be upgraded because the copper PSTN network is to be switched off.

 Why is the PSTN going to be turned off?

 PSTN and ISDN technologies can no longer sustain the amount of data (not just phone calls but internet traffic, too) being shared in the 21st century, so there’s a drive to replace them with modern, internet based (IP) solutions such as full fibre broadband and fibre leased lines.